What Do I Do Now?

 Choosing a Doctor:

-Rosai-Dorfman disease is considered a systemic illness; especially in cases where the disease is found in more than one system within the body.
-Some patients/caregivers may prefer to consult several specialists, depending on the different locations of symptoms.
+Erdheim-Chester Disease is considered a systemic illness; especially in cases where the disease is found in more than one system within the body.
+Some patients with ECD may prefer to consult several specialists, depending on the different locations of symptoms.
 In this case, it is helpful to have one physician coordinate your care.
 An oncologist is usually the most appropriate choice.

-Make sure that the treating physician is someone you can trust and with whom you can communicate.
+Make sure that your doctor is someone you can trust and with whom you can communicate.
 Important qualities to look for in a doctor are feeling as though you are heard, being given the opportunity to ask questions, and feeling respected.
-If you are unsure about the physician, it is reasonable to schedule another appointment to discuss your concerns.
-While it is ideal to find a physician experienced and knowledgeable about RD, it is not always possible to find one who is nearby.
+If you are unsure about your physician, it is reasonable to schedule another appointment to discuss your concerns.
+While it is ideal to find a physician experienced and knowledgeable about ECD, it is not always possible to find one who is nearby.
 If this is the case, ask the physician if he/she is open to a consultation with a knowledgeable physician and is willing to learn more about the disease.
 The Histiocytosis Association maintains a listing of doctors in a Physician Directory who have agreed to perform consultations and/or second opinions or you may call +1 856-589-6606 for contact information of other physicians in your area.

 Return to Top

-Talking with your child: If your child has been diagnosed, you will need to share information that can help him/her understand and cooperate with the challenges that lie ahead.
-If you are the patient, sharing information can help your child to understand and support you during your illness.
+Talking with your children: Sharing information can help your child to understand and support you during your illness.
 Use words and ideas that are appropriate for your child’s age.

 - Encourage your child to talk about his/her fears and concerns.